 Play video games together

 Yes, video games are a good form of family bonding.
 We’ve played a variety of titles together on the XBox and Wii including Mario Party, Viva Pinata Party Animals, Fusion Frenzy, Mario Galaxy, Advanced Dungeons & Dragons and Super Mario Bros.
-Scott and Madison currently bond over a shared love for Overwatch or No Man’s Sky and play games like Diablo as well.
+Scott and Madison bond over a shared love for Overwatch or No Man’s Sky and play games like Diablo as well.
 They regularly strike up conversations with each other about the latest game updates and strategies.
 You could even host an outdoor video game tournament!

 Whether you’re baking cookies, making sushi or preparing an entire meal, time in the kitchen is not only quality time but you’re also helping your child learn a critical life skill.
 A side bonus is that kids are more willing to try foods they otherwise wouldn’t be excited about.
 Start with something easy when they’re little then when they get older they can help research new recipes!